 When someone signs up for Airbnb using our link, they can save $40 off their stay.
 Plus, we get between $20 - $40 when that person completes their first stay!

 It’s a win-win, and we wanted to say thank you to everyone who has signed up and taken a trip using our link!
 This quarter we redeemed our credits for 3 free nights on the beach in Barbados!

 If you want to save $40 on your first Airbnb stay, click the link below to create an account!

-That wraps up our Quarter 3 income report!
+That wraps up our Quarter 4 income report!
+You deserve a pat on the back if you made it all the way here.
 I'd love to hear your thoughts in the comments below!